- Business Resources

 The discount does not apply to customer charges, fuel, excess KVAR, penalties, service charges, Gross Receipts Tax or other applicable taxes including franchise fees.

 Customers must complete an application for program approval.
 Following approval, customers shall notify JEA in writing when either the planned increase has been met or the minimum program requirements are met, and then must execute a Service Agreement.
 The discount will apply to the customers monthly bills generated after the execution of the Service Agreement, with no retroactive discount.
 For the initial monthly bill, the discount will be applied on the next full billing cycle following execution of the Service Agreement.

 Customers with greater than 5,000 kW of metered demand may extend the Year 1 discount 24 months to accommodate site construction.
 The Year 2 discount will begin 36 months from the start of the Year 1 discount.

 Load and employees must be initially verified, and the customer must submit each year on the anniversary of their service agreement updated employment verification documentation.
 The City of Jacksonville Office of Economic Development, the City of Jacksonville Chamber of Commerce and JEA each have their own process for verifying the number of additional employees at businesses applying for or on the Program.

 The Program will be added as a Rider in the prevailing JEA Electric Tariff Documentation.
-This proposed modification to JEA's Electric Tariff Documentation was filed with the Florida Public Service Commission and approved at a Public Rate Hearing by the JEA's Board of Directors.
+This proposed modification to JEA's Electric Tariff Documentation was filed with the Florida Public Service Commission and approved at a Public Rate Hearing by the JEA's board of directors.

-If the Federal or Florida State Government, regulatory body or task force promulgates, legislates, or in any way institutes statues, rules or other regulatory requirements or objectives that provide for discounts to electric service, JEA reserves the right to immediately remove the Program from its Rate Tariff.
+If the Federal or Florida State Government, regulatory body or task force promulgates, legislates, or in any way institutes statutes, rules or other regulatory requirements or objectives that provide for discounts to electric service, JEA reserves the right to immediately remove the Program from its Rate Tariff.